PascalCorpsman/FPC_cyclone-physics/src/Demos/001_ballistic/Readme.md

 Usage:
 - Click with left mouse to create a "particle"
-- keys 1-4: select different kind of particles
+- 1 - 4: select different kind of particles